Natnae-l/childFund/README.md

 <h1>🌟 Project Description: "Vision Charity ORG."</h1>
-<p>Visionary Education Hub" is a full-stack application built to support a non-governmental organization (NGO) dedicated to facilitating educational access and holistic development for visually impaired children.
+<p>VCO is a full-stack application built to support a non-governmental organization (NGO) dedicated to facilitating educational access and holistic development for visually impaired children.
 The platform is designed to showcase the unique stories and aspirations of these individuals while providing a secure donation gateway to support the NGO's cause.
 This initiative aims to foster inclusivity, encourage empowerment, and facilitate interactions within the community.</p>
 <h4>Key Features:</h4>
 <ol>
     <li> <h3>Profile Showcase</h3> Through the application, visually impaired children can present their stories, passions, and achievements in an accessible format.
 This feature is pivotal in fostering a sense of empowerment and individuality within the community.</li>